ivan-the-terrible/advent2022/README.md

 ## C++

+I'm learning C++ and I'm dedicating the entire challenge to this language to boost my proficiency.

-I'm learning C++ and these challenges have so far been a great learning tool to getting familiar with a new language!
+These challenges have so far been a great learning tool for getting familiar with a new language!

 ## So far I've learned: